Shirochi-stack/Glossarion/README.md

 # 📚 Glossarion

-**Glossarion** is a comprehensive AI-powered translation suite for Korean, Japanese, and Chinese light novels, web novels, and manga.
-Built to transform EPUB files, raw .txt files, and manga images into high-quality, context-aware English translations.
-It supports multiple AI providers including OpenAI, Google Gemini, Anthropic Claude, DeepSeek, Mistral, and more (including local LLM's using ollama), with a modern GUI that gives you total control over every step of the translation process.
+**Glossarion** is a comprehensive AI-powered translation suite for Korean, Japanese, and Chinese light novels, web novels, manga, and documents.
+Built to transform EPUB files, raw .txt files, PDFs, and manga images into high-quality, context-aware English translations.
+It supports **40+ AI providers** — including OpenAI, Google Gemini, Anthropic Claude, DeepSeek, xAI Grok, Mistral, and local LLMs via Ollama — with a modern PySide6 GUI that gives you total control over every step of the translation process.

 ---